DataDog/datadog-agent/Dockerfiles/agent/SUPERVISION.md

 The image starts three services:

 - `agent` is the main agent.
 The container will exit if it stops.
-- `trace-agent` and `process-agent` are auxilary services.
+- `trace-agent` and `process-agent` are auxiliary services.
 They will be restarted after crashing, but not if exiting normally (for example, the `trace-agent` will disable itself if `DD_APM_ENABLED` is false).